JasonDuffy/Sport-Challenge-Project/README.md

 **Important:** This repository acts as an archive of our work and we are thus not accepting any contributions.
 However, feel free to fork this repository and work on it on your own.
 Note that the frontend is kept in German.

 The Sport-Challenge-Project was conducted as part of our fourth semester class "Projekt Softwaretechnik".
 It was created for and under the guidance of doubleSlash Net-Business GmbH.
-We were tasked with creating a web plattform for their internal "Sport-Challenge" program where employees can group up in teams are rewarded for being active.
+We were tasked with creating a web plattform for their internal "Sport-Challenge" program where employees can group up in teams and are rewarded for being active.

 Our platform uses a three tier architecture.
 It authenticates users via SAML and allows them to create and manage Challenges, Sports and timed Bonuses, as well as documenting their Activities for a specific challenge.
 The app uses no form of authorization, thus any user is permitted to do any action.

 It uses the following underlying technologies:
+- React (Frontend)
 - Spring Boot (Backend)
-- React (Frontend)
 - PostgreSQL (Backend Database)
 - Keycloak (SAML Provider - can be swapped out with any other correctly configured SAML provider)